 India is a land of festivals where each festival has its own significance and charm which brings the vibrant beauty of India at its best.
-January marks the new year and start of the festival season.
+January marks the new year and the start of the festival season.
 The major festival celebrated in the month of January are.

-Lohri is the festival of harvest for people of the northern province, Punjab and Haryana.
+Lohri is the festival of harvest for people of the northern province, Punjab, and Haryana.
 Lohri is the last night of Paush month and in the morning Makar Sankranti is celebrated.
 It is celebrated on 13th January every year with great fanfare and enthusiasm.
 The festival is celebrated all over India with different names.
 It is the day when farmers celebrate their bountiful harvest with pleasant weather with friends and family.

 When: 13th January every year

 Where: North India mainly Punjab and Haryana

 What is Special: Light up bonfire with dance and music, and popcorn, maize seeds, jaggery, rewari, gajak, peanuts, and sesame seeds, are put in the fire as an offering then eaten as prasad.